 What do I do to apply?

-The applications can be submitted via tillvaxtverket.se.
+The application period opened on 7 Apri.
+You apply via tillvaxtverket.se.
 The process consists of several steps, such as submission, then approval, and then decision on preliminary financial support.
 The first month in the support period that the financial support is to be received must commence no later than 45 days after receiving the approval.
 Otherwise, the support will not be dispersed.
-We will return later with details concerning how you can submit your application.

 After preliminary financial support has been granted, the employer is obligated to make a reconciliation at regular intervals (in accordance with the provisions of the Act on Support Related to Short-Time Working) in order to establish the definitive amount of financial support.